 Lima is a tiny town located in the state of Montana.
 With a population of 220 people and just one neighborhood, Lima is the 140th largest community in Montana.
-Lima has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Lima has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Lima is generally considered to be a blue-collar town.
-48.68% of the Lima workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lima is a blue-collar town, with 48.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lima is a town of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Lima who work in office and administrative support (19.74%), business and financial occupations (15.79%), and teaching (9.21%).

 Telecommuters are a relatively large percentage of the workforce: 9.21% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Lima’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lima’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One of the benefits of Lima is that there is very little traffic.
 The average commute to work is 8.37 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.